Joan E. Schaffner

 Joan E. Schaffner is an Associate Professor of Law at the George Washington University Law School.
-She received her BS in mechanical engineering (magna cum laude) and JD (Order of the Coif) from the University of Southern California and her M.S. in mechanical engineering from the Massachusetts Institute of Technology.
+She received her BS in mechanical engineering (magna cum laude), JD (Order of the Coif) from the University of Southern California, and her MS in mechanical engineering from the Massachusetts Institute of Technology.
 She is an inactive member of the California Bar and an active member of the D.C.
 Bar.
 Professor Schaffner worked at the law firm of Irell & Manella in Los Angeles California and clerked for the Honorable Marianna Pfaelzer in the Central District of California before coming to GW Law.

-On a personal note, Professor Schaffner is a volunteer and foster for the Washington Humane Society.
-She shares her life and home with a magnificent group of felines and Rocky, an African Grey parrot.
+On a personal note, Professor Schaffner shares her life and home with a magnificent group of felines.

 BS, JD, University of Southern California; MS, Massachusetts Institute of Technology